guiman/api-presenter/README.md

 }
 ```
 ### Using prefix option
-If you want to use a prefix in all your links, and don't want to write it in every request, you can say:
+If you want to use a **prefix** in all your links, and don't want to write it every time, you can say:

 ```ruby
 Api::Presenter::Resource.prefix = '/my_prefix'